Everlast® Epoxy vs Neverlast Flooring Episode 8 :

-And to fight slippery condition, Everlast® Floor can have aluminum oxide added into the mixture to give it anti-slip properties.
+And to fight the slippery condition, Everlast® Floor can have aluminum oxide added into the mixture to give it anti-slip properties.
 No more dangerous conditions due to blood pools on the floor.

-Medical And Healthcare Flooring Must Be Designed, Formulated And Installed To Accommodate Highly Demanding, 24/7 Environments—And That’s Where We Come In.
+Medical And Healthcare Flooring Must Be Designed, Formulated, And Installed To Accommodate Highly Demanding, 24/7 Environments—And That’s Where We Come In.

-Everlast® Floor meets and exceeds hospital hygiene requirements with an EPA registered antimicrobial additive that restricts the growth of microorganisms.
-Our floors also have leading-edge chemical resistance against strong detergents, chemicals and disinfectants, making them an optimal choice for hospital flooring options.
+Everlast® Floor meets and exceeds hospital hygiene requirements with an EPA-registered antimicrobial additive that restricts the growth of microorganisms.
+Our floors also have leading-edge chemical resistance against strong detergents, chemicals, and disinfectants, making them an optimal choice for hospital flooring options.

 However, we understand you have many questions before making a decision.
 Why not give us a call and talk to one of our friendly floor experts today?